renci-unc/ugrid2shp/README.md

 - netcdf4-python (netCDF4/libhdf5 C libraries must be installed first; https://pypi.python.org/pypi/netCDF4)

 ###Notes:
-On a mac using the homebrew package manager (http://brew.sh/), the homebrew/science tap (https://github.com/Homebrew/homebrew-science) can be used to simplify installation of the requisite HDF5 and netCDF4
-C libraries needed for building netcdf4-python, but be sure to confirm OPeNDAP compatibility if taking this approach.
+On a mac using the homebrew package manager (http://brew.sh/), the homebrew/science tap (https://github.com/Homebrew/homebrew-science) can be used to simplify installation of the HDF5 and netCDF4 C libraries needed for building netcdf4-python, but be sure to confirm OPeNDAP compatibility if taking this approach. **[how does one confirm this?]**

 ###Helpful hints:
 Run `$ python adcirc_netcdf_viz.py -h` for help

 ###Example usage:

+**[point this example at a maxele file on RENCI's THREDDs server...]**

     $ python adcirc_netcdf_viz.py -n twm_example -o test -v maxele_prediction -a 0 -b 11

 ###Example output: